Lullabot/docker_recipes/drupal8_testing/README.md

 // If you omit the printer command from phpunit.xml, you can call it from the command line. docker-compose run --user 82 php vendor/bin/phpunit -c core --group views --printer="\Drupal\Tests\Listeners\HtmlOutputPrinter"

+// If your environment has gotten all crufty from failed tests, tear it down and start over docker-compose down -v

 ```

 ## Docker Commands